 Once you have made an informed decision to go ahead with the hair transplantation procedure, the next step is to ensure you have a treatment plan ready.
 Similar to any other surgery, it is essential to plan ahead of your hair transplant so that the entire procedure goes smoothly.
 This will make you feel more comfortable, knowing exactly what will happen.
 Here are a few general guidelines you can follow to understand your treatment better and set realistic expectations.

 Before your hair restoration procedure, set an appointment with your physician for an initial consultation.
 Discuss all the important details of the hair transplant, such as the duration of the procedure, the number of sittings required, expected donor area, where the extracted hair follicles will be transplanted, and so on.
 However, it would be best to remain flexible and receptive to any changes occurring during the procedure.
-At our hair restoration clinic in Maryland, we provide free hair transplant consultation with expert surgeons.
+At our hair restoration clinic in Maryland, we provide personal hair transplant consultation with expert surgeons.

 One month before your surgery